enyo/mongo-rest/Readme.md

 ```

 When instantiated, MongoREST registers the routes with the `app` so that all REST routes
 become accessible.
-If you provided `'/resources/'` as `urlPath` then following urls will
+If you provided `'/resources/'` as `pathPrefix` then following urls will
 become alive for the `user` resource:

     GET: /resources/users (Renders a list of all users)